5 Key Considerations for Oversized Loads & Wide Loads | Transportfolio

-4. Understand factors that will impact your schedule.
+4. Understand the factors that will impact your schedule

 In most states, oversized loads with travel escorts may only be on the road from 30 minutes before sunrise to 30 minutes after sunset, Monday through Friday.
 Many states restrict or prohibit driving over holidays or weekends.